Morning Minute: ‘Would You Now Captain Bone Spurs?

-2/27/18- Donald Trump said that he would have ran into the school to take the shooter on even if he didn’t have a gun.
+2/27/18- Donald Trump said that he would have ran into the school to take the shooter out even if he didn’t have a gun.
 Interesting!
-Chris Paul says he’s afraid of Putin, the Obama legacy and so much more so how could he have possibly saved the day!
+Chris Paul says he’s afraid of Putin, the Obama legacy and so much more so how could he have possibly saved the day?

 READ MORE STORIES ON BLACKAMERICAWEB.COM: